ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

     - Drop and shop
     - Move to a different product
   - Refactoring/re-architecting
-    - involves reimagining how an application is architected and developed by using cloud-native features.
+    - involves re-imagining how an application is architected and developed by using cloud-native features.
   - Retaining
     - Keep the application as is
     - Usually just for business critical applications